I’ve created a simple little hat that can be made to accompany and match the Camping Stripe Crochet Blanket. Isn’t it so cute!

 And because I like to keep things extremely simple and no fuss, you basically make the hat in the exact same way as the blanket.
 I’m not kidding.
 Here’s a picture of the hat just before I finished the edge and sewed the sides together and gathered the top:

 If you’ve made the blanket and know how to work the border, this is a piece of cake little hat to make!
 All you need is the measurements of the little head you are going to be making it for.
-Here’s a graph I found on the Craft Yarn Council website if you need just a standard idea.
-Just click those highlighted words and it will take you there.
-It lists sizes in inches and cm.
+Here’s a standard head size chart you can use:

 And another reason this hat is sooo easy?
 As you sew in the ends, you sew the sides together.
 Each color matches and the seam is nearly invisible!
 If there is one thing I’ve struggled with as a crocheter is joining rounds with slip stitches, chaining however many the pattern calls for, and turning and starting the next row.
 My brain just has the hardest time wrapping around which exact stitch I should be slip stitching into.